-Launch Program - The Launch Program executable will usually be ONSCREEN.EXE, MYTPEN.EXE, or MYTTOUCH.EXE.
-For display smoothness, the -NoSplash option can be included (e.g. ONSCREEN.EXE -NoSplash).
-The Drive/Path combination is included automatically, and it is derived from the same location as IMGLOGON.DLL - therefore, the ONSCREEN.EXE must be in the same location as IMGLOGON.DLL (this is the default installation setup).
+Launch Program - The Launch Program executable will usually be MYTTOUCH.EXE, MYTPEN.EXE, or MYTTOUCH.EXE.
+For display smoothness, the -NoSplash option can be included (e.g. MYTTOUCH.EXE -NoSplash).
+The Drive/Path combination is included automatically, and it is derived from the same location as IMGLOGON.DLL - therefore, the MYTTOUCH.EXE must be in the same location as IMGLOGON.DLL (this is the default installation setup).
 However, you cannot override the drive/path location, and specify a different location for the Launch Program.

 The Launch Keyboard during User Shell Activation option runs the Launch Program during the User Shell activation after a successful logon of the user-name/password/domain combination.
 This guarantees that the keyboard executable is available during any additional password prompts (or other text input situations) created by programs being loaded during this phase, but prior to the full user desktop display (& StartUp programs being executed).
 This is the most common situation where these Advanced Logon Configuration Options are required.

 The Launch Keyboard on Specified Desktops option provides the ability to have the keyboard executable available on alternative desktops.
 While this is not a common approach, it can occur when secure operator modes are required.
 To Enable this action, this option must be On, and the appropriate Desktop names must be listed.
 In order to make this option as flexible as possible, additional configurations can be listed, so different desktops can have different configurations (i.e. the "secure" desktop can have the keyboard executable in an "Operator" configuration with keyboard only, while the "administrator" desktop can have a more flexible configuration).

 The following highlights important information about this option